GUIDE TO LOCOMOTIVES AND TRAINS

 Another way to find the model if you have the railroad and the locomotive number is to use a roster like The Diesel Shop.

-The DASH 8 can be found with both the traditionel cab and the new safety cab, and also with two power outputs (C40 = 4000 hp, C41 = 4100 hp).
-The newest DASH 8 are very similar to the DASH 9 - but look at the trucks, the DASH 9 has high adhesion trucks.
+The Dash 8 can be found with both the traditionel cab and the new safety cab, and also with two power outputs (C40 = 4000 hp, C41 = 4100 hp).
+Here is a GE Dash 8-41CW with wide/safety cab.
+Note that the newest Dash 8 are very similar to the Dash 9 - but look at the trucks, the Dash 9 has high adhesion trucks.

 GE C44-9W